nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       Ans: While the initial cost of dental implants may be higher than other tooth replacement options, they are a long-term investment in your oral health.

       Remember, dental implants can significantly enhance your quality of life, restoring the ability to smile with confidence.
-Experience the transformation today - schedule a consultation with Sparkle dental implant clinic at  to discover how dental implants can revitalize your smile and oral health."
+Experience the transformation today - schedule a consultation with Sparkle dental implant clinic to discover how dental implants can revitalize your smile and oral health.
     imageUrl: img/dental_implants_600.jpg
   - heading: Root Canal Treatment -  Pain Relief with Tooth Preservation for all ages
     text: >